chiragsonani/Computer-Vision-Project/EX1_Box_Detection_from_3D_Point_Clouds/EX1_README.md

 ### `Viz`

-The `Viz` class handles all **visualization** for the project.
+The class handles all **visualization** for the project.
 It generates and saves a series of figures, including:
 - The raw input data (amplitude and distance images).
 - The intermediate floor and box masks, showing the effect of morphological filtering.
 - A final color-coded visualization of the scene, highlighting the floor, box, and background.
 This visualization also includes the calculated dimensions and corner labels.